ChatGPT AI - Cloze Game (Difficulty 4)

 Step 14 - Remove the “QUESTIONS:” header

-Note that you can detach these blocks from the ChatGPT request, so we won’t need to rerun the request.
+As shown, you can detach these blocks from the ChatGPT request and run them alone, so we won’t need to rerun the ChatGPT request.
 Now we get a better-formatted question list:

 Step 15 - Extract Questions and Answers

-Step 16 - Compose the User Answer for Question 1
+Step 16 - Check the Player’s Answer to Question 1

 Step 17 - Verify the User’s Answer